Feel the moment!

 Did you know that P20 Original is highly water resistant?

-Higher altitudes increase your risk of sun damage, as the UV exposure increases by roughly 5% with every 1.000 feet (300 meter) above the sea level.
-Meaning that an altitude of 10.000 feet (3km) above sea level can give you radiation that can be as much as 45% stronger.
+Higher altitudes increase your risk of sun damage, as the UV exposure increases the higher you rise above the sea level.
+Meaning that the UV-rays are much stronger on a mountain top than when you are enjoying the beach view.
 And in addition, the snow acts as a reflective surface, bouncing the suns UV rays back towards you for a double dose of exposure.

 A high factor, broad spectrum sunscreen is the only way forward.
 Be sure to cover all areas – even the nostrils, as they are extra exposed to the sun, when the UV rays reflects upwards off the snow’s surface.